Coherency for monoids and purity for their acts: Introduction and preliminaries

 \section{Introduction and preliminaries}

-Let $S$ be a monoid.
-A {\em (right) $S$-act} is a set $A$ together with a map $A\times S\rightarrow A, (a,s)\mapsto as$ such that for all $a\in A$ and $s,t\in S$ we have $a1=a$ and $a(st)=(as)t$.
-Thus an $S$-act is a representation of the monoid $S$ by mappings of a set, analogously to the way in which a (right) $R$-module is a representation of a ring by homomorphisms of an abelian group.
+This article is a contribution to the study of coherency for monoids.
+Specifically, it concerns the relationship between coherency of a monoid and purity properties of its acts.
+Let $S$ be a monoid with identity 1.
+Coherency of $S$ may be defined in terms of its $S$-acts.
+A {\em right $S$-act} is a set $A$ together with a map $A\times S\rightarrow A$, where $ (a,s)\mapsto as$, such that for all $a\in A$ and $s,t\in S$ we have $a1=a$ and $a(st)=(as)t$. {\em Left $S$-acts} are defined dually; by `$S$-act' we will mean by default `right $S$-act', with the corresponding convention for $R$-modules over a ring $R$.
+An $S$-act is a representation of $S$ by mappings of a set, analogously to the way in which an $R$-module is a representation of a ring $R$ by homomorphisms of an abelian group.
 The theory of $S$-acts both intertwines with that of $R$-modules, and pulls apart from it, a phenomenon emphasised by this article.

-A monoid $S$ (ring $R$) is {\em right coherent} if every finitely generated subact (submodule) of every finitely presented $S$-act ($R$-module) is finitely presented.
+A monoid $S$ is {\em right coherent} if every finitely generated subact of every finitely presented $S$-act is finitely presented.
+This definition is analogous to that for a ring $R$, where the notion of $S$-act is replaced by that of $R$-module.
+For both monoids and rings, right coherency is an important finitary condition, that is, one certainly satisfied by all finite monoids or rings, and is strictly weaker than that of being right noetherian \cite{normak:1977,rotman:1979}.
 In fact, a ring $R$ is right coherent if and only if every finitely generated right ideal of $R$ has a finite presentation \cite{chase:1960}.
 The corresponding statement is not true for $S$-acts, the free inverse monoid providing a counter-example \cite{gould:2017a}.
-Essentially this split in the theories is due to the fact that with $S$-acts, congruences are not determined by subacts.
-Moreover, right coherency of $R$ is equivalent to the property that products of flat {\em left} $R$-modules are flat \cite{chase:1960}; again, we do not have that tool to use for $S$-acts.
-Coherency for both monoids and rings is related to the model theory of their acts and modules.
-In 1976 Wheeler \cite{wheeler:1976} defined a coherent theory for a first order language.
-The theory of $S$-acts ($R$-modules) is coherent in Wheeler's sense if and only if $S$ ($R$) is right coherent in our sense, and this is equivalent to their classes of existentially closed $S$-acts ($R$-modules) being first order axiomatisable \cite{wheeler:1976}.
-Existential closure refers to the existence of solutions of finite consistent sets of equations and inequations.
-In this article we are only concerned with equations over $S$-acts, which we now outline.
+Essentially this split in the theories is due to the fact that for $S$-acts, congruences are not determined by subacts.
+Moreover, right coherency of $R$ is equivalent to the property that products of flat {\em left} $R$-modules are flat \cite{chase:1960}.
+Again, we do not have that tool to use for $S$-acts, although some partial results are known \cite{gould:1992}.
+Here \cite{bulmanfleming:1990, khosravi:2009} are also relevant, since they consider closure properties of the classes of flat {\em left} $S$-acts, and use this to define a related notion of coherency.